Skip to the content.

 Parameters will be present on the stack, but are not accessible.

-function f(uint a, uint) returns (uint) {
+function f(uint256 a, uint256) public pure returns (uint256) {

 return a;